Founder & Publisher: Ariel Meadow Stallings

 In her spare time she loiters at her local library, makes art, watches Youtube vloggers and movies en masse, plays video games, cuddles with her feline fur baby, and overshares on Twitter.

-Caroline is the Offbeat Copyeditor and Offbeat Home's Assistant Editor.
-She's a writer, a grad student, a wannabe artist, and an astro goth witch from London, Ontario, Canada.
+Caroline is a writer, a PhD student, an artist, and an astro goth witch from London, Ontario, Canada.
 She has a severe case of wanderlust (despite surviving a plane crash).
-She loves cartoons, beer, and fashion.
-You can be her friend on twitter.
+She loves cartoons, beer, video games, fashion, and her black cat Zendaya.
+You can be her friend on Twitter.